Kyushin-ryū: Meaning of the name

 Note: the no-longer used combination of "Ichi-Ryu" referred to the aristocratic class of society who practiced Kyushin Ryu Jujutsu, rather than implying the school was more "superior" than any other.
 The older members of Japanese aristocracy were attracted to the ease of application of the lethal Kyushin Ryu techniques.
 Many shōguns realised that Atemi waza would provide a quick result in their favour, without the extremely high levels of physical endurance required to apply other Jujutsu styles.

+Thus Kyushin means to handle with the mind.
+Kyushin is not about handling the enemy's energy, but handling one's own energy freely when facing the enemy.

 "Kyushin Ryu Jujitsu" may also be translated as Supreme level of Jujitsu.
 The word "supreme" refers to the class of the aristocracy, rather than a vain comparison with other Jujitsu styles.
 As the Shogun were regarded as within the highest level of Japanese society of the era, this is reflected in the choice of the star as the prominent feature of the emblem.

 Emblem

 The Kyushin Ryu Jujutsu emblem emanated from research conducted by Eguchi Shihan when, in the latter part of the 19th century, he endeavored to record many of the Jujutsu techniques practised within the Kyushin Ryu system.
 His study on the history of Kyushin Ryu focused on the formalisation and documentation of the school that took place during the Eiroku period (1558–1570), when five prominent Jujutsu schools pooled their knowledge to form the Kyushin Ryu system.

+The five Jujutsu schools which pooled their knowledge over time were: